 JDST Short Volume

-Direxion Daily Junior Gold Miners Index Bear 2X ETF (JDST) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $25.4M, listed on AMEX, carrying a beta of -0.80 to the broader market.
-The Direxion Daily Junior Gold Miners Index Bull and Bear 2X ETFs seek daily investment results, before fees and expenses, of 200%, or 200% of the inverse (or opposite), of the performance of the MVIS Global Junior Gold Miners Index. public since 2013-10-03.
+Direxion Daily Junior Gold Miners Index Bear 2X ETF (JDST) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $32.4M, listed on AMEX, carrying a beta of -0.75 to the broader market.
+The Direxion Daily Junior Gold Miners Index Bull and Bear 2X ETFs are structured to provide daily investment returns that are either twice (200%) the performance, or twice (200%) the inverse (opposite) performance, of the MVIS Global Junior Gold Miners Index, prior to accounting for fees and expenses. public since 2013-10-03.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.